 Please Note: That The Sol-Blanket Insulation™ does not replace the need for traditional insulation.
 The Sol-Blanket Insulation™ is the most effective when combined with mass insulation that is as close to code as possible.

 Smart Energy Today, Inc.® is a full service provider of all insulation types such as batts and blow-in insulation for attics, crawlspaces, and walls.
 When insulating your home or business, you can choose from many different types of insulation.

 For additional information about insulation, please see Insulation.

 How to choose the right amount of insulation?

 Determine the recommended R-values for the area(s) you want to insulate based on your geographical location.
-The Department of Energy has an R-value Calculator, that may help you with this.
+The Department of Energy has information, that may help you with this.

 Call Smart Energy Today, Inc.® to speak with an insulation specialist (888) 405-8689.